 Students who are in counseling or therapy, who have received treatment for psychological or emotional problems in the past two years, or who feel the need for these services should schedule appointments with their mental health professional before they leave to discuss the overseas program and the related issues of living and working in a new environment.
 Psychological counseling will not be easily available during the program in Mexico, especially counseling in English.

 STIs and HIV/AIDS

 Sexually transmitted infections (STIs) exist in every society.
-Mexico is no exception, but they are not always discussed as openly and frankly as they are in the US.
-For the protection of participants and their partners, sexually active students should be certain they are disease-free before leaving the US where diagnosis and treatment are relatively easy to obtain.
+Mexico is no exception, but they are not always discussed as openly and frankly as in the U.S. To protect participants and their partners, sexually active students should be certain they are disease-free before leaving the U.S. where diagnosis and treatment are relatively easy to obtain.
 Participants should take all appropriate precautions when involved in sexual activity.